TypeStrong/atom-typescript/docs/faq.md

 # FAQ

+## Syntax Highlighting is bad

+For grammar issues go here : https://github.com/Microsoft/TypeScript-TmLanguage/issues and link back to us if you want us to pull from upstream 🌹.

+More on how our grammar is managed : https://github.com/TypeStrong/atom-typescript/blob/master/docs/grammar.md

 ## I keep getting changes to tsconfig.json
 This is probably because of us keeping `files` updated with the `filesGlob` option.
 The reason why we do this is because the official `tsconfig.json` spec does not support `filesGlob`.
 Therefore we keep `files` in sync with the `filesGlob` so that your team mates can use whatever editor they prefer (sublime text, visual studio etc.).